 Music began to drift from the corner of the room.

 She must really want to dance.
 Harry hid his grimace.
 Because I really don’t want to dance and I’m fairly sure the room just picks the strongest desire from the two of us.

 ‘My date will have to dance.
 I will not be laughed at by everyone.
 If you can dodge a dragon, you can avoid standing on my feet.’
-Fleur stepped in close to him.
-Her breath brushed against his chin.
-A sweet, sharp scent caught Harry’s nose.
+Fleur stepped in close to him, her breath brushing against his chin and a sweet, sharp scent catching Harry’s nose.
 ‘You just need to learn the steps… and voila!’

-Harry kept very still.
+Harry froze.
 His heart picked up, thudding against his ribs like a prisoner’s fist against the bars of their jail.
-‘I suppose I’ve no choice, if we’re opening the Yule Ball.’
+‘I suppose I’ve no choice if we’re opening the Yule Ball.’

 Fleur studied him with a strange gleam in her eyes.
-‘You really don’t like the closeness, do you?’
+‘You really do not like the closeness, do you?’